deFFataa/csrf/README.md

 Open command line and run

-Note: store it in path you like (E.g Desktop)
+Note: store it in a path you like (e.g. Desktop)

 ```bash
 git clone https://github.com/deFFataa/csrf.git